 - Web-accessible environments to run analytic software packages (Stata, R Studio, ArcGIS, etc.) on a scalable platform

 - Domain-specific VM images can be prepared, managed

 - Provides anywhere, anytime access

-- Working with IST to provide service infrastructure and consulting, and with domains (GSPP, Haas, ARF, et al.) to define domain images and to provide end-user support
+- Partner with IST to provide service infrastructure and consulting, and with domains (GSPP, Haas, ARF, et al.) to define domain images and to provide end-user support

 Computation and Data